sunyuan-cs/sunyuan-cs.github.io/_pages/about.md

 **Yuan Sun (孙元)** is a Ph.D. candidate at the College of Computer Science, Sichuan University, advised by Prof. Dezhong Peng (彭德中).
 His current interests mainly focus on:
 - **Image Set Classification**: it constructs an image set consisting of multiple images, and then measures the distance between two sets.
-- **Learning to Hash**: it transforms data from original space to Hamming space for fast searching.
+- **Cross-modal Retrieval**: it uses the information of one modal to retrieve the relevant content of another modal (such as text, image, audio, video, etc.).
-- **Multi-view Clustering**: it integrates the supplementary and consistent information of multiple feature extractors for clustering tasks.
+- **Multi-view Clustering/Classification**: it integrates the supplementary and consistent information of multiple feature extractors for clustering or classification tasks.
+- **AI4S**: it utilizes Physics-Informed Neural Networks (PINNs) for solving forward and inverse PDE problems as well as their applications (such as nuclear reactor thermal hydraulics).

 # 🔥 News
 - \[**Publications**\]: Jun.
 23, 2024, one paper was accepted by IEEE Transactions on Knowledge and Data Engineering (TKDE)! 🎉